pitosalas/looker/README.md

     * [Foxgloves explanation](https://foxglove.dev/blog/how-to-use-ros2-lifecycle-nodes)
 * Set the per-node log levels with this addition to your ros2 run `ros2 run nav_tools costmap_node --ros-args --params-file src/nav_tools/config/costmap_params.yaml --log-level local_costmap.local_costmap:=DEBUG`
+* Local costmap seems only be generated when the robot moves.
+Need to look into this further